 - Cases in which the facts of the situation are in dispute.

-Alleged violations for which mediation is deemed by the dean of student affairs to be an inappropriate means of resolution or instances when mediation has not been successful.
+- Alleged violations for which administrative resolution is deemed by the dean of student affairs or designee to be an inappropriate means of resolution or instances when administrative resolution has not been successful.

 Members participating in a given hearing will be selected based upon availability and disinterestedness in the hearing subject or parties.
 No one who has prior substantial knowledge of the student involved or the event leading to allegations or who has substantial interest in the student or the case involved or who may appropriately be a witness in the case may sit on the committee.